 Cwricwlwm i Gymru / Curriculum for Wales 2022

-We are very excited to be planning and preparing for the changes to Welsh Curriculum.
-Our learners are actively involved in the development of how they want to learn.
+We are very excited to be planning and delivering our new Welsh Curriculum.
+Our learners are actively involved in the development of how and what they want to learn.

 Our characters to the Four Purposes are integral to our week and how we celebrate learning achievements…